-We are independent of the School in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board.
+We are independent of the School in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) (PES 1) issued by the New Zealand Auditing and Assurance Standards Board.

-Other than the audit, we have no relationship with or interests in the School.
+Other than the audit, we have no relationship with, or interests in, the School.

-Talia Arderfor - Tim
+Talia Aderfor - Jum

-Talia Anderson-Town Silks Audit Chartered Accountants Ltd On behalf of the Auditor-General Whanganui, New Zealand
+Talia Anderson-Town Silks Audit Chartered Accountants Limited On behalf of the Auditor-General Whanganui, New Zealand